Easy Sourdough Discard Banana Muffins with Crumble Topping

 Notes

-• Baking the muffins at a high temperature initially and then lowering the temperature halfway through baking ensures tall, bakery-style muffin tops.
-"Just look at those beautiful muffin tops!" (said no one ever).
+• Baking: Baking the muffins at a high temperature initially and then lowering the temperature halfway through baking ensures tall, bakery-style muffin tops.

-• There are many options for add-ins.
+• Add ins: There are many options for add-ins.
 Swap out the chopped pecans for walnuts, dried fruit, or chocolate chips for a delicious twist.
+If banana bread is more your style, try this sourdough discard banana bread.

-• In most of my other recipes, I use a stand mixer to mix up any kind of dough or batter, but for these muffins, I highly recommend mixing them by hand until just combined.
+• Mixing Batter: I highly recommend mixing them by hand until just combined.
 It will yield a lighter, fluffier muffin!

 If you loved this recipe for easy sourdough banana muffins, make sure to come back and leave a comment and a 5 star rating!
 I would love to hear how this recipe turned out for you.